billneff79/standup-slack-bot/documentation/interaction.md

 Y: yesterday's info
 T: today's info
 B: blockers
-G: goals
 ```

-All of the sections (Y/T/B/G) are optional, but the channel name is required.
+All of the sections (Y/T/B) are optional, but the channel name is required.

 Once the bot has accepted your standup, it will display the standup back to you if it has not yet reported for that channel (if it has already reported, it will let you know that it is updating the report).

 ## Editing your standup

 There are a few ways to edit your standup after you've submitted it.
-You can run the interview again by adding another emoji reaction to the bot's message or saying `@{{bot_name}} interview` again (if you're happy with certain sections, you can `skip` them to keep them the same).
+You can run the interview again by adding another emoji reaction to the bot's message or saying `@{{bot_name}} interview` or `/{{slash_command}} interview` again (if you're happy with certain sections, you can `skip` them to keep them the same).

 You can also ask the bot to let you edit one section.
-In a DM say, `#channel edit today` and the bot will start an interview, showing you your previous response and asking you for a new one.
+In a DM say, `standup #channel edit <section>`, e.g. `standup #myroom edit blockers` or `standup #myroom edit today` and the bot will start an interview, showing you your previous response for that interview question and asking you for a new one.

 If you sent your standup as block text, you can edit that message to edit your standup.